This section provides guidance on:

 Lodgements after an appointment has ended

-Outstanding forms and/or documents can be lodged with ASIC even after resignation but before a company is deregistered.
+You can lodge outstanding forms and/or documents with ASIC even after resignation but before a company is deregistered.
 If there are any issues lodging online, you will need to lodge in paper form (where available).

 Applying for consent for the early destruction of books

-When a company has been wound up, all books of the company and of the external administration of the company that are relevant to the affairs of the company at or subsequent to the commencement of the winding up must be retained by the last external administrator for a period of five years from the end of the external administration.
-After expiry of this time period, these books may be destroyed.
+When a company has been wound up, the last external administrator of a company must retain all books of the company and of the external administration that are relevant to the affairs of the company at or subsequent to the commencement of the winding up.
+As the external administrator, you must retain these books for a period of five years from the end of the external administration.
+After expiry of this time period, you may destroy these books.

-However, in some circumstances, the books of the company and of the external administration of the company may be destroyed within the five-year period.
+However, in some circumstances, you may destroy the books of the company and of the external administration within the five-year period.
+A liquidator may destroy the books early where creditors passed a resolution consenting to the early destruction of records and ASIC consents to the destruction.

-An application for early destruction of books should be submitted by the liquidator of the company through the ASIC Regulatory Portal.
+As the liquidator of the company, you should submit an application for early destruction of books through the ASIC Regulatory Portal.

 The liquidator’s role when a company is reinstated